-Note that there are a lot of putative introns: 1.2 million in the genome, <4% of which are annotated!
+Note that there are a lot of putative introns: 2.7 million in the genome, <4% of which are annotated!
 Indeed, if you sequence deep enough, all genes (even genes that likely include only a single exon), and many unannotated regions, show evidence of splicing, at least at low abundance.
-What do you make of the additional candidate introns associated with TgME49_200320?
+What do you make of the additional candidate introns associated with TgME49\200320?
 Do you believe them all?
 Do you believe any of them?
 Should the official GenBank annotation for TgHXGPRT be changed?

-Several other genes are also visible upstream of TgME49_200300 (HXGPRT) in the above figure.
-Returning to this larger view (TGME49_chrVIII:6780001..6800000), what do you make of gene TgME49_200310?
+Several other genes are also visible upstream of TgME49\200300 (HXGPRT) in the above figure.
+Returning to this larger view (TGME49\chrVIII:6780001..6800000), what do you make of gene TgME49\200310?
 Does it contain introns?
 Is the annotated gene model correct?
 Is there evidence of alternative splicing?
 Why are there such extreme disparities in annotation of the 3' UTR?
 Why might the Craig gene finder have inserted an intron into the UTR, when there is no evidence for any corresponding intron-spanning reads?

-What about TgME49_200300 & TgME49_200295, which are currently annotated as distinct genes, but were previously annotated as a single gene (TgME49_000300)?
+What about TgME49\200300 & TgME49\200295?
 Is this one gene or two ... or perhaps not a gene at all:note that expression is vanishingly low (<1% the level of HXGPRT)?
-And what do you make of the region around 6790K, which was previously annotated as the first exon of TgME49_000300, but is not currently annotated as a gene.
-This region appears to be transcribed from one strand in tachyzoites (31a,32a,33a) and sporozoites (34c), but the other strand in gametocytes (33d)!
+And what do you make of the region around 6790K, that is not currently annotated as a gene.
+This region appears to be transcribed from one strand in tachyzoites (29a,30a,31a) and sporozoites (32c), but the other strand in gametocytes (31d)!

-In analyzing these results, you may also wish to display other lines of evidence, including the sequence of Expressed Sequence Tags (ESTs) (22), peptides observed by tandem mass spectrometry (23), including peptides that span annotated introns (24).
-In addition, you might wish to consider prior studies conducted by array hybridization ... in which case it will be important to know what probes were used for those studies (25).
+In analyzing these results, you may also wish to display other lines of evidence, including the sequence of Expressed Sequence Tags (ESTs) (20), peptides observed by tandem mass spectrometry (21), including peptides that span annotated introns (22).
+In addition, you might wish to consider prior studies conducted by array hybridization ... in which case it will be important to know what probes were used for those studies (23).

 You might also need to understand more about the context of your gene(s) of interest, including the genomic sequence, chromatin marks, etc. The Overview panel at top (5) displays the entire chromosome or contig (~7 Mb in this case), highlighted to show the Region of interest (6), which is, in turn, highlighted to show under Detail (8) the region specified in (3).
 Some datasets at the bottom of the list under the Select Tracks tab can be displayed in these panels (assembly, centromere, gene density, etc).
 Try turning on these tracks for the Overview, to examine completeness of the chromosomal assembly, centromere location, gene density, etc. Note the importance of understanding genome assembly quality ... if your gene/region of interest contains gaps, your interpretation will likely be flawed.

 Two tracks display Cosmid End Sequences (10).
 What are cosmids?
 Why might these be of interest (in general, and in this particular application for evaluating genome assembly and gene models)?
-Try zooming out from 20 kb to 200 kb to see how the picture changes ... why do horiz-ontal bars appear for some cosmid ends but not others.
+Try zooming out from 20 kb to 200 kb to see how the picture changes ... why do horizontal bars appear for some cosmid ends but not others.

 Other tracks may also be useful, such as those displaying GC Content (11), Low Complexity Regions (12a) and Tandem Repeats (12b), 3-frame translations (forward & reverse) (13a&b) and ORFs (open reading frames) >150nt (14)?
 How might the presence of low complexity regions affect the uniformity of RNA-seq mapping results?
 How does the presence (or absence) of open reading frames affect your assessment of gene models?
 Note that many tracks change their displays at different levels of resolution.
-Try zooming in from 20kb to 200nt to see how 3frame translations are displayed (what would you expect to see)?
+Try zooming in from 20kb to 200nt to see how 3-frame translations are displayed (what would you expect to see)?